 Lap counting is performed using transponders in the cars.
 The club can arrange to lend you one for your first couple of meetings but after that you need to buy a compatible one.
 Please speak to race control at a meeting before buying one as not all transponders are compatible with all lap counting equipment.

-See also membership information regarding club and BRCA membership.
+See race control for membership information regarding club and BRCA.

 The track is available for free practice by members and non-members (who have paid the race fee) before most club meetings and summer/winter series meetings (8.00-9.15am) and again in the afternoon after club meetings.